davamix/AspnetWebApiSlimTemplate/README.md

 Also the packages referenced by those projects are the minimum required to run the application instead of make use of the *Microsoft.AspNetCore.App* package.

-You can check the .csproj files to know what are thes packages.
+You can check the .csproj files to know what are these packages.

 ## How to use it